cue-lang/cue/doc/ref/spec.md

 If `a` is not a struct:

+- `a` is a concrete string or bytes type or a list (which need not be complete)
-- the index `x` must be a concrete integer.
+- the index `x` unified with `int` must be concrete.
-  If `x` is a disjunction, the default, if any will be selected without unifying `x` with `int` beforehand.
-- the index `x` is in range if `0 <= x < len(a)`, otherwise it is out of range
+- the index `x` is in range if `0 <= x < len(a)`, where only the
+  explicitly defined values of an open-ended list are considered, otherwise it is out of range

 The result of `a[x]` is

-for `a` of list type (including single quoted strings, which are lists of bytes):
+for `a` of list or bytes type:

-- the list element at index `x`, if `x` is within range, where only the explicitly defined values of an open-ended list are considered
+- the list or byte element at index `x`, if `x` is within range
 - bottom (an error), otherwise

 for `a` of string type: